 - Fill muffin cups right to the top, and sprinkle with additional sugar, if desired.

-- Muffins can be stored covered at room temperature for 3-4 days, then transfer to the fridge for up to 1 week.
+- Muffins can be stored covered at room temperature for 3-4 days, or in the fridge for up to 1 week.

 - Dairy-Free: To make this recipe dairy-free, you can easily swap out the dairy ingredients for non-dairy alternatives.